Why should buyers seek independent advice before signing a real estate contract?

 - If you don’t put it in the contract it ain’t going to happen

-- Most buyers think they have more protection that they do
+- Most buyers think they more protection that they do

 - Because the cost of getting advice is way less than the risk of not doing so

-In addition, we believe that the standard REIWA Contract & Conditions are weighted in favour of the seller.
+In addition, we believe that the standard Offer & Acceptance and General Contract Conditions are weighted in favour of the seller.
 And no one reads them until it’s too late!

 I don’t think a week goes by where we don’t hear a comment from a buyer along the lines of “But doesn’t the seller have to fix that?”
 Unfortunately the answer if often “No!”.